restatedev/.github/profile/README.md

 * [Restate](https://github.com/restatedev/restate) to explore the Restate server and the CLI.
 * [Restate AI examples](https://github.com/restatedev/ai-examples) showing you how to implement AI agents with Restate!
 * [Restate examples](https://github.com/restatedev/examples) showing you Restate in action!
-* [Restate + Vercel AI SDK](https://github.com/restatedev/vercel-ai) showing you how to build resilient agents using Vercel's AI SDK.